jeffbass/imagezmq/docs/more-details.rst

 description of the test programs and how they work.

 The Raspberry Pi computers send images and the Mac computer displays them.
-The **imagezmq** python classes transport the images between the computers.
+The **imageZMQ** python classes transport the images between the computers.
 There can be a single Raspberry Pi sending images, or there can be 8 or more.
 There is always exactly one computer (a Mac in this example) receiving and displaying the images.
 In ZMQ parlance, the Raspberry Pi computers are acting as